ludovicmoncla/knowledge-graph-anomaly-detection/README.md

 In `scores.csv`, every triple is associated with its local semantic score, global graph score, combined score, data split, and predicted anomaly label.

+The experiment scripts use `--no-save-model` to avoid accumulating checkpoints during parameter searches.
+Scores, metrics, plots, configurations, and execution times are still retained.
+Direct training commands save `model.pt` by default;
+pass `--no-save-model` to disable it.

-During execution, the terminal reports dataset and device information, snapshot progress, training and validation losses every ten epochs, early stopping, test AUROC and AUPRC, output paths, and total elapsed time.
+During execution, the terminal reports dataset and device information, snapshot progress, training and validation losses, validation AUPRC for the local, global, and combined scores, the current learning rate, early stopping, test AUROC and AUPRC, output paths, and total elapsed time. `training_history.csv` retains those branch-specific losses, AUROC/AUPRC values, learning rates, and masked-edge counts for every epoch.

 ### Repeated-seed evaluation